mitayag/GSECOMPROAP/README.md

 Welcome to the **Advanced Programming Mentorship Program**!
 This course extends the study of basic programming principles by exploring advanced concepts in program design, implementation, and testing within the framework of object-oriented programming (OOP).

-Languages covered include **Java, Python, C++, C#, and Visual Basic .NET** (students may choose their preferred primary language for assignments and projects).
+Languages covered include **Python** (students may choose their preferred primary language for assignments and projects).

 ---